CSM-SCM Montreal Poster Abstract Booklet

 CIHR-III Session: Highlighting Excellence in Early Career Research

-This session profiles the impactful research of three promising Early Career Researchers (ECRs) that have been supported through CIHR funding competitions.
+This session profiles the impactful research of two promising Early Career Researchers (ECRs) that have been supported through CIHR funding competitions including the 2023 Bhagirath Singh Early Career Award in Infection and Immunity, named in honor the outstanding work of the inaugural CIHR Institute of Infection and Immunity Scientific Director...
 The session recognizes the excellence of health research being done in Canada by new investigators in the field of infection and immunity.
 The Speakers will highlight how their research has addressed critical gaps and provide insights on how researchers who are earlier in their careers can establish impactful research programs.
 Attendees will have the opportunity to actively engage the speakers in critical reflection on their work and career journeys.
 Dessert and beverages will be served, please indicate on the registration form if you are planning to attend the workshop.

 Illumina Workshop